-- Comply with the laws, rules and regulations that pertain to the environment, health and safety, a business. - Verify compliance through self monitoring programs and regular facility assessments, and in a timely manner, correct any conditions in our operations that have a significant adverse health, safety or environmental impact.
+- · Comply with the laws, rules and regulations that pertain to the environment, health and safety, a business. - Verify compliance through self monitoring programs and regular facility assessments, and in a timely manner, correct any conditions in our operations that have a

-- Train and empower each employee to recognize his or her responsibility and accountability to perform all activities in a manner that is safe for the employee, their co-worker and the environment. - Establish and maintain corporate controls, including periodic reviews, to ensure that the Partnership's policy is being properly implemented and maintained. - Participate when possible with government on a federal, state, and local level in creating reasonable and attainable regulations to safeguard the community, workplace and the environment.
+- significant adverse health, safety or - · Train and empower each employee to recognize his or her responsibility and accountability to perform all activities in a manner that is safe for environment. - · Establish and maintain corporate controls, including periodic reviews, to ensure that the Partnership's policy is being properly implemented and maintained. - government on a federal, state, and attainable regulations to safeguard the community, workplace and the environment.